partikelir/technocrat/readme.md

 Pendrell is a minimal yet fully-featured WordPress theme for single author personal blogs.
 It is designed to excel at displaying beautiful, legible type alongside big, bold imagery.
 Use it for long-form journalism, photo-blogging, and more--but be prepared to dive into the code!
 Pendrell is something of a hacker theme; there is no options page, theme customizer, or bloat, which means you won't find it in the WordPress theme repository.
 Instead, what you get is a powerful WordPress hacker theme [built with the goodness of Sass, Bower, and Gulp](https://github.com/synapticism/wordpress-gulp-bower-sass).

-Pendrell requires a companion plugin, [Ubik](https://github.com/synapticism/ubik), to maximize the awesomeness.
-It'll run without Ubik but a lot of goodness will be missing.
+Pendrell is built with the [Ubik](https://github.com/synapticism/ubik) suite of WordPress components.

 ![Pendrell example screenshot](/dist/pendrell/screenshot.png "Pendrell example screenshot")